Edited by Jocelyn Raude

 We are interested in review articles addressing issues of vaccinology and infectious disease interventions that can help improve the health of populations.
 We invite manuscripts that will help to shed light on major persisting challenges, and under-examined areas related to vaccinology and infectious disease.
 Articles should give attention to the translation of results into public health policy, actions and possible interventions.

 This collection is open for submissions of review articles, case studies and commentaries, which would undergo the journal’s normal peer review process and be subject to an article-processing charge.
 Manuscripts should be formatted according to our submission guidelines and submitted via the online submission system.
-In the submission system please make sure that the correct collection title is chosen from the additional information tab.
+In the submission system please make sure that the correct collection title is chosen at the 'Additional Information' step.
 Please also indicate clearly in the covering letter that the manuscript is to be considered for this collection.